DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/fts3.rst

                  'Staging', # From FTS: When staging of a file is requested 'Failed', # From FTS: File failure
-                 'Defunct', # Totally fail, no more attempt will be made ]
+                 'Defunct', # Totally fail, no more attempt will be made 'Started', # From FTS: File transfer has started ]

   FINAL_STATES = ['Canceled', 'Finished', 'Defunct']